 First, buy more than one turkey when they’re on special.
 Double wrap the ones you intend to keep for a while.
-According to Foster Farms, a frozen commercially wrapped turkey should last up to a year in your freezer.
+According to one commerical processor, a frozen commercially wrapped turkey should last up to a year in your freezer.
 To be extra sure, I add an additional layer of foil or other freezer wrap to ensure it doesn’t get freezer burn.
 Even the tiniest hole in the original wrapping can allow freezer burn.

 If you can’t possibly eat all the leftover meat in four to five days (stored in the coldest part of your refrigerator), wrap individual portions well and freeze for up to four months (or six months, if stored in broth or gravy).

 If you want to use those turkey leftovers now, here are some ideas:

 Turkey soup is a traditional turkey leftover that requires removing most of the meat from the carcass and cooking the carcass in water or broth with a chunk of onion, a couple of carrots and celery stalks to make your stock.
 Strain and cool.
 Remove any fat.
 Discard bones and vegetables.
 Then chop fresh vegetables and add to simmering stock — onions, celery, carrots, whatever you like.
 Throw in some noodles the last 15-20 minutes for turkey noodle soup.
 If that’s too vague for you, try this recipe for Turkey Soup with Egg Noodles and Vegetables.

 Also consider turkey pot pie.
 AllRecipes.com has several recipes for chicken pot pie online, but you can easily substitute turkey in any of them.